xwang2713/juju-charms/precise/hpcc/README.md

 Another useful script reports the URL for the ECL Watch node.
 Call the **get-url.sh** script to display the cluster configuration and the URL for the ECL Watch service.

 ### ssh-keys ###
 Currently the hpcc charm uses a pre-generated ssh-key pair to configure nodes.

-If you have security concerns, you should download the charm locally and generate new key pair, *id_rsa* and *id_rsa.pub* (using ssh-keygen) and replace the ones provided in the  **hpcc/ssh_keys** directory
+If you have security concerns, you can generate new key pair, *id_rsa* and *id_rsa.pub* (using ssh-keygen) and then copy and paste into the two variables (*ssh-key-public* and *ssh-key-private*) in the configuration file (config.yaml) or in the Juju canvas configuration settings.

 ### Nest Steps ###